ayaovi/LuckyDivisor/README.md

 #### doc

 It contains a form of api documentation of the source files.
 The api documentation is meant to make working on the project easier.
 The point here being, the documentation might not look pretty but it would get you the information that you require to know about functions or classes.

+This directory further contains a generator/ and apidoc/ directories.
+The apidoc/ will always contain up to date documentation of the game; whereas generator/ contains the java source that generates the documentation residing in apidocs/.

+To view the game source code documentation, navigate to apidoc/ inside docs/ and load the index.html file.
+Again should you be running a local server as suggested earlier, the documentation page would automatically load once you navigate to apidoc/ inside doc/.

 This arrangement of the project files can easily change in future versions.